How to Answer Interview Questions About Customer Service

 When you're interviewing for a job, you need to be prepared for all kinds of interview questions, from the standard ("Where do you see yourself in five years?") to the downright wacky ("Why is a tennis ball fuzzy?")
 But since you don't have an endless amount of time to prepare, it makes sense to focus the bulk of your preparation time on the questions you're most likely to get.

-Read below for information on why interviewers ask this question, and how to prepare and give a good response.
-Also see below for examples of strong answers to the question.
+Here’s information on why interviewers ask this question, and on how to prepare and give a good response.
+You’ll also find examples of strong answers to the question.

 What the Interviewer Wants to Know

-An interviewer asks the question “What is customer service?” for a couple of reasons.
+An interviewer asks the question, “What is customer service?” for a couple of reasons.
 Firstly, he or she wants to know that you are familiar with the retail/customer service lingo.
-Terms like "customer service," "customer satisfaction," and "customer loyalty" are all terms that you should be familiar with if you are in this industry.
+Terms like "customer service," "customer satisfaction," and "customer loyalty" are all concepts that you should be familiar with if you are in this industry.

 Secondly, interviewers want to be sure that you can identify the many parts that make up good customer service.
 After all, customer service is more than just being a friendly face, and employers want to make sure you know this.
 If you show that you understand what makes good customer service, the interviewer will have confidence that you can handle the job.

 Tailor your answer to fit the job.
 While the basic tenets of good customer service are the same from organization to organization, the details can vary widely.
 Before your interview, do a little research on the organization and its attitude towards customer service.